node-migrator-bot/fleet/doc/drone.markdown

-fleet-drone(1) -- Connect to a hub as a worker.
+s8fleet-drone(1) -- Connect to a hub as a worker.
 ===============================================

 ## SYNOPSIS

-    fleet drone [<options>]
+    s8fleet drone [<options>]

 ## DESCRIPTION

-Connect to a fleet hub and register as a worker drone.
+Connect to a s8fleet hub and register as a worker drone.

 ## OPTIONS